ExamonHPC/ipmi_pub/README.rst

 BMC-IP
   IP Address of the BMC.
 HOSTNAME
-  Hostname of the node.
+  The hostname of the node.
 USER
   Username of the BMC user.
 PASSWORD
   Password of the BMC user.
 CUSTOM_OPTIONS
-  Additional options to pass to the tool in use (i.e the sdr file) when connecting to the BMC.
+  Additional options to pass to the tool in use (i.e. the sdr file) when connecting to the BMC.

 An initial file can be obtained from a given hostfile, for example: